 Maple Syrup: the addition of maple syrup in this cake adds another layer of flavour that works surprisingly well with coffee.
 Omit if you are not a fan of maple or sub with 50ml plant based milk.

-How to Make Coffee Maple Layer Cake
+How to Make Coffee Layered Cake

 This cake batter is very quick to make so make sure you preheat your oven to 350F and gather all of your equipment and ingredients.
 The butter and eggs need to be at room temperature.
 I usually remove them 15 minutes before I start baking.
 Grease and line your cake pans with parchment paper.
-This will ensure that the cakes are easy to remove from the cake pans.
+This will ensure that the cakes are easy to remove from the cake pans once baked.

-Continue to mix it with your paddle attachment until everything is nice and light and combined.
+Continue to mix with your paddle attachment until everything is nice and light and combined.
 That should take no more than a minute.

 Let’s Bake